The University is accredited by the Higher Learning Commission.

 In addition, students complete the University's Foundational Studies Program, which provides the knowledge students need in critical thinking, leadership, and interpersonal and communication skills.

-Students gain real-world experience through participation in the Co-op / Internship Program, which combines on-campus study with actual work experience off campus.
+Students gain real-world experience through participation in the internship program, which requires actual work experience.
 Students are often offered full-time employment by the partnership company upon graduation.

 Extracurricular activities are encouraged.
 Two student organizations that offer opportunities for leadership and learning outside of the classroom are the Construction Club and Sigma Lambda Chi (the honorary society for construction).
 These organizations sponsor fund-raising and charitable activities.
 These activities allow students to practice their management skills, contribute to their community, and to have fun.
 The Associated Schools of Construction sponsors student competitions with other construction programs which provides students with realistic projects and work experience.